Drag and Drop Areas

 dnd_area experience and concepts.
 Because this experience is fairly encompassing it's a good idea to get familiar with it before diving into code.

-Drag and drop areas allow developers to create areas of pages that empower content creators.
+Drag and drop areas allow developers to create areas of pages and global partials that empower content creators.
 Drag and drop areas allow content creators to place modules, change layout, and some styling within the content editors.
 This enables you to create fewer templates, which content creators can use to make a multitude of pages with various purposes and layouts on their own.
 Content creators can do this without ever fumbling with code or requiring new templates for small layout changes.
 Because they're so flexible and useful it is a good idea to have at least 1 template in your theme include drag and drop areas.

 When a content creator creates a page using a template that has drag and drop areas they first see the page with predefined modules placed in a layout by the developer.
 This helps the content creator to understand how visually most pages using this template should or tend to look.
 This is a starting point however not a locked-in appearance.
 The content creator can drag and drop modules, sections, rows, and columns around to re-arrange them.
 They can resize them, edit their content, and adjust various visual styling settings which enable them to vertically and horizontally align content and add backgrounds.